 The DEC must determine whether the proposed Consent Order is reasonable and serves the public interest.
 In reviewing the proposed Consent Order, the DEC must accept as true the findings of fact and violations to which Respondent consents.
 The DEC must determine whether the terms of the proposed Consent Order are clear, the proposed Consent Order resolves the alleged violations, and the proposed sanction and time frame when Respondent may file a Petition to Remove Publication aligns with the relevant Anonymous Case Histories and Sanction Guidelines.
-The DEC must enter the proposed Consent Order, reject the proposed Consent Order with no Counteroffer, or reject the proposed Consent Order and propose a Counteroffer.
+The DEC must entereither accept the proposed Consent Order, reject the proposed Consent Order with no Counteroffer, or reject the proposed Consent Order and propose a Counteroffer.

 - a.
 Acceptance of Proposed Consent Order.
-If the DEC accepts and enters the proposed Consent Order, the Consent Order is the final decision of CFP Board. - b.
+If the DEC accepts and entersissues the proposed Consent Order, the Consent Order is the final decision of CFP Board. - b.
 Rejection of Proposed Consent Order.
-If the DEC rejects the proposed Consent Order and does not propose a Counteroffer, CFP Board Counsel will continue the investigation or the matter will proceed to hearing. - c.
+If the DEC rejects the proposed Consent Order and does not propose a Counteroffer, CFP Board Counsel will continue the investigation, or the matter will proceed to hearing. - c.
 Rejection of Proposed Consent Order and Counteroffer.
-If the DEC rejects the proposed Consent Order and proposes a Counteroffer, Respondent must accept the Counteroffer within 20 calendar days of service of the Counteroffer or the Counteroffer will be void.
-If Respondent accepts the Counteroffer, the DEC will enter the Counteroffer as a Consent Order.
-If Respondent does not accept the Counteroffer, the investigation will continue, the matter will proceed to hearing, or CFP Board Counsel and Respondent will present another proposed Consent Order to the DEC. - d.
-The DEC must not give any weight to a proposed Consent Order or a statement made during or in the context of the negotiation of a Proposed Consent Order in the later adjudication of a Complaint.
+If the DEC rejects the proposed Consent Order and proposes a Counteroffer, Respondent must accept the Counteroffer within 2014 calendar days of serviceissuance of the Counteroffer or the Counteroffer will be void.
+If Respondent accepts the Counteroffer, then the DEC will enterissue the Counteroffer as a Consent Order- that is the final decision of CFP Board.
+If Respondent does not accept the Counteroffer, then the investigation will continue, the matter will proceed to hearing, or CFP Board Counsel and Respondent will present another proposed Consent Order to the DEC. - d.
+The DEC must not give any weight, in the later adjudication of a Complaint, to a proposed Consent Order or ato any statement made by Respondent or CFP Board Counsel during or in the context of the negotiation of a Proposed Consent Order in the later adjudication of a